 We would like to present you self-drive routes in Kyrgyzstan.

 Kyrgyzstan offers its travelers some of the most stunning nature of all the Central Asian countries, from endless mountain ranges to remote villages and pristine mountain lakes, from rugged passes to vast sweeping steppes, from wandering nomads to herds of roaming horses.
-All this is a property of Kyrgyzstan.

 Start in Bishkek with visiting Ala Archa National Park.
 The Ala Archa gorge is on a spur of the Tien Shan mountain range.
 It is just 45 km from Bishkek.
 You can have a short hiking tour to see a panoramic view of the gorge.
 If you do not want to hike, you can walk along the paved road and enjoy the beauty of the inside of park.